Skyree/jquery.timeline/README.md

 `duration` must be an integer.
 Use it to choose the duration of the animation in milliseconds.
 By default it is set to `2000`.

 ### onComplete
-`onComplete` is a callback called when the timeline is built.
+`onComplete` is a callback called when the timeline is built and handling the timeline-container.
 By default it is set to `false`.

 ### onRemoveItem
-`onRemoveItem` is a callback called when you click on a delete button built with the `deletebtn` property.
+`onRemoveItem` is a callback only called when you click on a delete button built with the `deletebtn` property.
 By default it is set to `false`.

 ## Methods